krmarshall/Fainne-Mor/docs/01-rules/03-generalRules.md

 ### Helping
 To help another character with a skill check, you must be proficient in the skill they are using.

+### Unknown Ability Checks
+In scenarios where your character may not know how well they have succeeded in a skill check (for eg. solo stealth or perception checks) the DM may ask for an Unknown Check.
+The player rolls 4d20 plus any relevant bonuses and numbers the resulting rolls 1-4.
+The DM discretely rolls a d4, for a standard ability check the dm takes the numbered d20 matching their d4 roll.
+For advantage/disadvantage rolls they take the highest/lowest of 1/2 or 3/4 based on their d4 roll.
+For example, a player makes a modified stealth check of 22 7 10 15 with advantage, the dm rolls a 3 so they take the highest of 10/15, which is 15.
+This gives the player a decent idea of how well they did, without knowing exactly so its easier not to metagame "I rolled poorly so won't carry through with my previous plan".

 ### Passive Checks (Taking 10)
 Passive checks are not only for "always on" senses like perception and insight, but also to determine your typical aptitude at a task when not under pressure.
 In low pressure situations where you could safely attempt something multiple times, you can "take 10" instead of rolling a d20 for the check, adding your modifiers as normal (and adding or subtracting 5 if you have advantage or disadvantage).
 If taking 10 wouldn't give you a high enough result, you can roll the d20 instead.
 This is true for any ability check.